MatteoMass/CNN-in-tumor-detection-on-MRI/README.md

 The architecture used in this project is called <b>Fully Convolutional Network</b>, it differs from the classical Convolutional NN by replacing the last dense layers with an expansive path (convolution, deconvolution and upsampling layers) that allows to reconstruct the original image and make a pixel by pixel classification.

 Both the first proposed version of FCN and an evolution of it, called <b>U-net</b>, have been tested.
 Different configurations were tested for both architectures in order to find the best performing combination of number of filters, loss function and dropout.
-The metrics used to evaluate the models are accuracy and dice coefficient.
+The metrics used to evaluate the models are <i>Accuracy</i> and <i>Dice Coefficient</i>.

 Particular attention was given to loss functions, and given the nature of the problem, several were tested:
-- Binary Crossentropy
+- <i>Binary Crossentropy</i>
-- Dice Loss
+- <i>Dice Loss</i>
-- Tversky Loss
+- <i>Tversky Loss</i>